Protect, serve, and prepare to move into a key position in law enforcement or a federal agency with a bachelor's degree in criminal justice.

 Electives: Electives can be taken in any academic discipline.
 No more than 21 credits can consist of vocational or technical credit.
 Pass/fail credit, up to a maximum of 18 credits, can be applied toward electives only.

-This program is designed to help prepare you to move into a command position in law enforcement or meet the four-year degree requirement by some federal law enforcement.
+This program is designed to help prepare you to move into a command position in law enforcement or meet the degree requirement for federal law enforcement.
 The content of the degree program is applicable to positions in the public and private sectors.
-It may also serve as a qualifying degree for law school.
 Graduates may find positions throughout the criminal justice system.

 Public safety degrees work very well for people who have been working in the field and need that academic credential.

-Chair of Public Safety Administration, Homeland Security, and Investigative Forensics Programs
+Program Chair, Investigative Forensics, Public Safety Administration, and Homeland Security, and Collegiate Professor

 In this time where the Army is changing, getting an education will help you get promoted and increase your ability to be a critical and adaptive thinker and an exceptional leader.